vital-ai/vital-examples/vertx-app-sample/README.md

 Requirements:

-* a vitalservice endpoint with app (appID: app) and 1 segment: wordnet
+* a vitalservice endpoint with app (appID: vertx-app-sample) and 1 segment: wordnet